ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 Right.
 So, well, so that's, that's one of the, it's one of the beauties of the world is that, you know, we all have our own unique understandings, our own unique beliefs, our own unique cultural traditions.
 And the differing governing bodies and types of government, right?
 So the protocol needed to be built to be able to preserve all of that?
-"You know, you don't want there to be this next evolution of technology that includes AI that becomes this dictatorship of, you know, ""This is the way the world's going to be,"
+"You know, you don't want there to be this next evolution of technology that includes AI that becomes this dictatorship of, you know, "This is the way the world's going to be,"
-"and this is how everybody has to operate!"""
+"and this is how everybody has to operate!"
 This preserves the uniqueness and the individuality of everybody in any area.
 So really the way this plays out, it's going to be able to be customized for region, for, you know, cultures, belief systems, you know.
 So it's like this socio-technical ability to, you know, safeguard and preserve traditions and different things and mindsets.
 So, you know, really it's, it's, it's, you know, it's not going to be a hindrance as much as it is going to be something that, you know, kind of preserves the beauty of individuality.
 And so when you're talking about systems like that, like you were talking about, you know, it's pretty much going to be similar to where it is today.
 You know, like, you know, people have the right to? the right of refusal, right?
-[Laughs] "You know, even in a restaurant, you know, ""no shirt, no shirt, shoes, no service,"" you know!"
+[Laughs] "You know, even in a restaurant, you know, "no shirt, no shoes, no service," you know!
 So, you know, there's not going to be a lot of difference with that, you know.
 And then, so when you're talking about things like drone delivery and things like that, then you're going to have other standards bodies that are making those decisions to, you know, make things more inclusive rather than, you know, kind of silliness of, you know, denying people for whatever reason.

 1:03:48 _Daniel:_
 Wow!
 All right.
 I'll ask a question from the live chat.
-"Bert asks, ""Thank you for the presentation."
+Bert asks, "Thank you for the presentation.
 What is the limitation of implementing this vision?
-"Is it getting people to use the hyperspatial language or getting Active Inference working right?"""
+Is it getting people to use the hyperspatial language or getting Active Inference working right?"
 Or I'll add a secret third thing.

 1:04:11 _Denise:_
-"Well, so, so, you know, I've had people say that, you know, ask that with me saying, you know, ""Well, what's the guarantee that anybody's going to, you know, you know, take part in this new Spatial Web?"""
+Well, so, so, you know, I've had people say that, you know, ask that with me saying, you know, "Well, what's the guarantee that anybody's going to, you know, you know, take part in this new Spatial Web?""
 And it's you have to think of the way the Internet has evolved, right?
 This isn't just like this whole separate network that you're going to try to bring everybody on to.
 It's the same network we're already on, and it's just evolving the capabilities within that network.